Eziosystem32/Hilcoe-Unix-Lab-Project/README.md

 ![alt text](https://github.com/Eziosystem32/Hilcoe-Unix-Lab-Project/blob/main/imgs/main_menu.png)
 > [!NOTE]
-> Dont type Till you see the "choie:" prompt or else it might endup in an error
+> Dont type Till you see the "choice:" prompt or else it might endup in an error
 ### Main Menu navigation:
   ![alt text](https://github.com/Eziosystem32/Hilcoe-Unix-Lab-Project/blob/main/imgs/main_menu.png)

-  - choice 1, Add Contact, This option is for adding contacts to your contacts database and assighn groups for them (optional).
+  -  1, Add Contact, This option is for adding contacts to your contacts database and assighn groups for them (optional).
   - choice 2, Remove contact, This option is for deleting contacts from your contact database and groups.
   - choice 3, Edit contact, This option is for editing contacts from your contact databse.
   - choice 4, Search contact, This option is for Searching Contacts from your contact database and groups.
   - choice 5, Veiw all contacts, This option prints all the contacts in the main contact database.
-  - choce 6, color options, This option lets you change the color of the ui.
+  - choice 6, color options, This option lets you change the color of the ui.
   - choice 7, exit, Do I need to Explain?
 ### Add contacts:
 chose 1 on the main menu by typing 1 in the console.